The ridgy-didge outdoor & adventure blog!

 Tent Season

 Many tents indicate a season rating that ranges between one and four, suggesting the types of weather conditions they may withstand in their lifetime.
-Where a two-season tent is recommended for use in Summer and Spring, a three-season tent introduces Autumn weather, and four-season confirms year-round use.
+Where a two-season tent is recommended for use in Summer and Spring, a three-season tent introduces Autumn weather, and a four-season confirms year-round use.

 A tent’s season rating may not be a line in the sand, but it serves as a useful guide.
 For example, while a one-season tent can technically allow use in colder environments, it’s not recommended.
 This is because the materials and features differ between a one-season and four-season tent, where the latter often has a higher water rating, a full mesh inner, and higher-grade poles.